pollfish/docs/android/google-play.md

 ------------ | -------------
 **`surveyCPA`**                | Money to be earned from survey received in US dollar cents (estimated based on daily exchange currency)
 **`surveyIR`**                 | The current estimation for the survey incidence rate as an integer number in the range 0-100.
 This param is optional and will have as default the value -1 if it was not set and the IR was not computed reliably
 **`surveyLOI`**                | The expected time in minutes that it takes to complete the survey.
-This param is optional and will have as default the value -1 if it was not set and the LOI wan not computed reliably
+This param is optional and will have as default the value -1 if it was not set and the LOI was not computed reliably
 **`surveyClass`**        | Information about the survey network and type **`rewardName`**         | A virtual reward name as specified on Publisher Dashboard **`rewardValue`**        | A virtual reward value as caluclated via a given echange rate on Publisher Dashboard